elpheria/rpc-websockets/README.md

 ## Pro Features

 In order to support your production-ready environments, we can provide you with additional features built on top of our free OSS edition along with the skill set to turn your business case or a Proof-of-Concept idea into reality.
-[Contact us!](mailto:mario.kozjak@qaap.io?subject=Pro%20Plan%20enquiry)

 ![Pro Features](assets/pro-features.png)